BONI-hub/boni.io/_posts/2-0-0-spot.md

 * Major ID
 * Minor Is

-Each virtual BONI Spot has this identifiers also and **Spot name**.
+Each virtual BONI Spot has the same identifiers as well as **Spot name**.
 It makes it easy to refer the BONI spot.